 It is notable that the T6s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Rebel does not provide wifi capability.

 Both the Rebel and the T6s have been discontinued, but can regularly be found used on ebay.
 The Rebel was replaced by the Canon XT, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon Rebel Manual (free pdf) or the online Canon T6s Manual.
+Further information on the features and operation of the Rebel and T6s can be found, respectively, in the Canon Rebel Manual (free pdf) or the online Canon T6s Manual.

 So what conclusions can be drawn?
 Is the Canon Rebel better than the Canon T6s or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.